 - 1 teaspoon salt

-- 8 ounces of unsalted butter (2 sticks), cut into cubes and softened
+- 8 ounces of unsalted butter (2 sticks), cut into small cubes and softened

 - Between two pieces of parchment paper, roll dough to 1/4-inch thick (or a little bigger if you like a hefty cookie).
 Chill for 30 minutes.